1. What is USDT perpetual contract? How does it differ with Inverse perpetual contract?

 Unlike inverse contract which uses the underlying coin as settlement, all USDT contracts will use USDT as settlement.
 Hence, the USDT insurance fund is shared among all contracts.

 12. How to withdrawal USDT?
 Which method of withdrawal does Bybit support?

-At the moment, Bybit only supports withdrawal via ERC20 and do not support Omni.
+Bybit supports withdrawal via ERC20, TRC 20 and do not support Omni.
 For the steps on how to make a withdrawal, please click here.